Last Updated on Jul 2, 2021

 - Step 3.
 Click On Keyboard > Select “Input Sources“

 - Step 4.
 Select checkbox “Show Keyboard & Character Viewer in Menu bar” in the bellow screen checkbox is unchecked for just example but for keyboard viewer, it should be checked.

 Step 5.
 Press the key of keyboard Viewer which you want to type.
 In the case of if you’ve no hard Mac keyboard.

 Use Modifier key or character Viewer, to type special Symbol or character.

 That’s it.
 Now check once Keyboard Viewer and Character Viewer are appearing into the input Menu bar.
-If you are from the USA, you can select your country language for onscreen Keyboard.
-I mean user can choose Onscreen keyboard languages according to their origin or location.
-Okay get enjoy by doing well.
+If you are from the USA, you can select your country language for an onscreen Keyboard.
+I mean a user can choose Onscreen keyboard languages according to their origin or location.
+Okay, get enjoy by doing well.

-Please before go back on our site share your speech in the comment and inform us how to seem this tip on Add character and Keyboard viewer in menu bar or how to open onscreen keyboard on Mac OS X Yosemite and Mavericks.
+Please before go back on our site share your speech in the comment and inform us how to seem this tip on Add character and Keyboard viewer in the menu bar or how to open the onscreen keyboard on Mac.